-12. The extent to which the Framework should include governance issues, including but not limited to make up of design and development teams, monitoring and evaluation, and grievance and redress.
-12 Preamble Jeremy McHugh The framework should include governance that outlines how transparent models are and how much control users have over the content recommendation algorithms through a middleware service.
+The framework should include governance that outlines how transparent models are and how much control users have over the content recommendation algorithms through a middleware service.
 There also needs to be a way to measure influence from the algorithms.
 This measurement could then help characterize the decisions that were made on the platform.
 Once there are tools and methods to measure the influence and choices for algorithms, then standards for these measurements can be set.
-An independent certifying party could monitor and evaluate Al services.
+An independent certifying party could monitor and evaluate AI services.
 The main caveat to any monitoring solution is having access to the data from big technology companies pre-deployment.
-It is hard grievance and redress. platform.
-Once there are tools and methods to then standards for these measurements can be set. to assess what could happen in a real world deployment until it happens, unless a governing body has early access for auditing.
+It is hard to assess what could happen in a real world deployment until it happens, unless a governing body has early access for auditing.
 A market solution could be created that monitors AI systems to assess the inputs and compare them to the outputs in order to determine the appropriate settings that can be made to realign the system.